esrinederland/CoolScripts/Wordpress plugin/Readme.md

 Once the plugin is installed, navigate to the "Installed Plugins" and make sure to activate the plugin.

 On the page where you want to add your map, add a new block called "shortcode".
 You could even use a regular Paragraph block if you want.
-In this block, add the following:
+In this block, add the following (width and height can be changed of course):

 [arcgis-js-app webmapid="YOUR-WEBMAP-ID" apikey="YOUR-API-KEY" width="90%" height="500px"]

 Click the "Update" button, navigate to the live page and refresh it to see your map on the page!

-If your webmap is public you don't need to add an API key, nor do you need to set a width or height.
-In that case the minimum you need to add to the block is '[arcgis-js-app webmapid="YOUR-WEBMAP-ID"]'

 ![Add shortcode](../images/wp_plugin_admin.png)<br/>